NorthboundTrain/jqg/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 **To Reproduce**

-Please include a small, valid JSON snippet that can be used to reproduce the issue, along with the `jqg` command line.
+Please include a small, valid JSON snippet that can be used to reproduce the issue, along with the JQG command line.

 ---
 **Additional Context**